cdsmith/prob/README.md

 # prob

 A monad for discrete probability distributions in Haskell.
-The type `Dist prob a` represents a probability distribution over values of `a`, with probability represented by the type `prob`.
+The type `Distribution prob a` represents a probability distribution over values of `a`, with probability represented by the type `prob`.
 The meaning is very similar to https://hackage.haskell.org/package/probability.
 However, this implementation is carefully designed to work with potentially infinite distributions and recursive do blocks, which do not always work correctly there.